wojbrown/esds-github-sandbox/README.md

 ```
 `git pull`: fetch changes committed to the 'master' repo

 While working on the local working directory it is possible that changes have been made to the 'master' repo.
-This can happen when other users push changes the 'master' repo since the local copy of a repo has been updated.
+This can happen when other users push changes to the 'master' repo since the local copy of a repo has been updated.
 Running `git pull` will fetch those changes and apply them to the local repo.
 If there is a chance that if the user is making changes to the same file that changes have been published to the 'master' repo then merge conflicts can occur

 [For more information about Git and Github](https://gitbookdown.dallasdatascience.com/)
 [For more information about Git](https://rogerdudler.github.io/git-guide/)